 Cyclodextrin is a cyclic oligosaccharide composed of several glucose units.
 Despite the unusual conformation, which resembles a

 bottomless bucket, cyclodextrins exert a range of potentially useful functions.
 Schardinger first described a technique for

 separating and purifying cyclodextrins in 1903, and they have since been utilized in both basic and applied research, such as

 water-solubilization by including "guest" molecules, enzyme modeling and chiral recognition.
+Chemical modification of cyclodextrins

 has been extensively conducted and numerous derivatives have been described, and various new functions are also expected to be identified.

 In the field of Supramolecular Chemistry, cyclodextrins played a key role in the understanding of molecular imprinting as an antibody-antigen reaction,

 chromophoric sensing guest-recognition/detection, and rotaxane and catenane as a molecular device of the molecular machine.
+In addition, the practical

+Tokyo Olympics.
 In nano-science and nano-technology, cyclodextrins are expected to become prominent bionano-materials as soft materials.
 Furthermore,

-as well as fullerene and carbon nano-tubes.
-Cyclodextrins are both biodegradable and biocompatible, and this allows their use in biological systems while minimizing their ecological impact.
+cyclodextrins are both biodegradable and biocompatible, and this allows their use in biological systems while minimizing their ecological impact.